 In this article, we will explore the benefits of a living trust.
 If you have questions about an Oklahoma living trust after reading this article or if you would like to discuss whether a living trust is the best type of trust for your estate planning needs, schedule a free consultation with the estate planning attorneys of Ball Morse Lowe.

-What Makes a Living Trust Different from Other Types of Trusts?
+What Makes a Living Trust Different from Other Types of Trusts in Oklahoma?

 As the American Bar Association points out, a living trust is simply a trust that you create while you are still alive, as opposed to trusts that are created after your death as a result of your Last Will and Testament.
 Other types of trusts are made when assets and property are placed in a trust upon a person's death.
 Then there is a trustee to manage the trust for the benefit of the named beneficiary.
 With an Oklahoma living trust, most people name themselves as the trustee when the trust document is created.